Parachute Price Reaches $0.0003 on Exchanges (PAR)

 About Parachute

-Parachute (CRYPTO:PAR) is a proof-of-stake (PoS) token that uses the Scrypt hashing algorithm.
-Its genesis date was May 8th, 2018.
-Parachute’s total supply is 999,628,335 tokens and its circulating supply is 381,596,391 tokens.
-Parachute’s official website is www.parachutetoken.com.
-The Reddit community for Parachute is /r/ParachuteToken.
+PAR is a proof-of-stake (PoS) token that uses the Scrypt hashing algorithm.
+Its launch date was May 8th, 2018.
+Parachute’s total supply is 999,628,335 tokens and its circulating supply is 381,919,644 tokens.
+The official website for Parachute is www.parachutetoken.com.
 Parachute’s official Twitter account is @

 Parachute Token Trading

-Parachute can be traded on the following cryptocurrency exchanges: IDEX and EtherDelta (ForkDelta).
-It is usually not currently possible to purchase alternative cryptocurrencies such as Parachute directly using U.S. dollars.
-Investors seeking to acquire Parachute should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Parachute using one of the exchanges listed above.
+Parachute can be traded on the following cryptocurrency exchanges: EtherDelta (ForkDelta) and IDEX.
+It is usually not possible to purchase alternative cryptocurrencies such as Parachute directly using U.S. dollars.
+Investors seeking to acquire Parachute should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Parachute using one of the aforementioned exchanges.

 Receive News & Updates for Parachute Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Parachute and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.